Byproduct/GPX_route_timelapse/README.md

 Needs python.
 Tested only on Windows.

 ### 1. Put your .gpx files in the 'input' folder.
-  - Best results if you include records from just one region.
+  - Visually it's best to include records from one region for one video.
   - If you're using a workout tracking service that doesn't have a mass gpx export feature, there may be browser scripts that do it for you.
   - [GPS track editor](http://www.gpstrackeditor.com/) is a great free program to edit .gpx files in case they need tidying up.